matomo-org/developer-documentation/docs/3.x/plugins.md

 ### Creating a console command

 In order to enrich the [Piwik CLI tool](#cli-tool) your plugin can create an unlimited number of console commands.
-For example a particular plugin could provide long running administrative tasks via the console.
+For example a particular plugin could provide long-running administrative tasks via the console.

-We recommend to use the CLI tool to create a command:
+We recommend using the CLI tool to create a command:

 `./console generate:command`